ikhajehn/PopGen_CAMINO/Lab Notebook/Getting_Setup.md

 # Important Modules to Know
 ```
 module load miniconda3                  # to load SRA-Toolkit (which will include fasterq-dump, multiqc, and more)
-  conda activate [environment name]   # create and/or activate a conda environment
 module load fastqc
 module load multiqc
 module load git
 module load star

+conda activate [conda environment name] # command to create and activate an environment of a given name
+conda deactivate                        # turns off the conda environment
 ```

 # Installing Software Packages